 The most common causes of massive hemoptysis have changed over time and vary by geographic region but include the following:

-TB Tuberculosis (TB) Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more and other pneumonias Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
+TB Tuberculosis (TB) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more and other pneumonias Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
 Initial diagnosis is usually based on chest x-ray and clinical findings.
 Causes, symptoms, treatment, preventive measures, and... read more

 History of present illness should cover the duration and temporal patterns (eg, abrupt onset, cyclical recurrence), provoking factors (eg, allergen exposure, cold, exertion, supine position), and approximate volume of hemoptysis (eg, streaking, teaspoon, cup).
 Patients may need specific prompting to differentiate between true hemoptysis, pseudohemoptysis (ie, bleeding originating in the nasopharynx that is subsequently coughed up), and hematemesis.
 A sensation of postnasal drip or any bleeding from the nares without coughing is suggestive of pseudohemoptysis.
 Concomitant nausea and vomiting with black, brown, or coffee-ground–colored blood is characteristic of hematemesis.
 Frothy sputum, bright red blood, and (if massive) a sensation of choking are characteristic of true hemoptysis.